hieunc229/acme-middleware/docs/update-dns.md

 # Updating DNS and generate certificate for wildcard domain

-_If you came to this page through error "No DNSClient was provided", which mean acme-middleware can't automatically create `txt` record to your domain.
+_If you came to this page through error "No DNSClient was provided", that means acme-middleware can't automatically create `txt` record to your domain.
 Do the following steps_

 ### 1. Create a record